Biosciences

 Biosciences have a strong research-led culture ensuring our teaching is always cutting-edge.
 You’ll develop practical skills in state-of-the-art laboratories as well as transferable skills for the future.

-Some courses are accredited and/or approved by professional bodies including the Institute of Biomedical Science; Health and Care Professions Council; and the National School of Healthcare Science as part of Health Education England.
+Some courses are accredited and/or approved by professional bodies including the Institute of Biomedical Science; Health and Care Professions Council; and the National School of Healthcare Science as part of NHS England.

 Study Biosciences01 / 01

-Biosciences graduates could work in diagnostic and pathology laboratories in hospitals and other medical institutions or work in areas such as toxicology.
+Biosciences graduates could go on to work in diagnostic and pathology laboratories or work in areas such as toxicology.
 Others may develop careers in the pharmaceutical industry.

-All programmes could lead to postgraduate study or PhDs to become the next generation of academics and researchers or pursue further studies in dentistry or medicine.
+All programmes could lead on to postgraduate study.
+You could also pursue further studies in dentistry or medicine.

 Get to know us